 People are always looking for inexpensive and healthy fish to add to their diet.
-Smelt fish is a wonderful choice as it has a lot of health benefits like improving the skin appearance, maintaining blood pressure, reducing sleep disorders and many more.
+Smelt fish is a wonderful choice as it has a lot of health benefits that may include improving skin appearance, maintaining blood pressure, reducing sleep disorders, and many more.

 What is Smelt Fish?

 The term smelt fish actually incorporates a number of different species and genera within the Osmeridae family.
 They are found in both the Pacific and Atlantic oceans, as well as in the Great Lakes of North America and certain freshwater bodies in Europe.
 They spend most of their lives in saltwater but return to freshwater to spawn, as is the case with many fishes.
 While these fishes typically don’t grow more than a foot, some species can grow to as large as four feet.
 Uniquely enough, when preparing smaller smelt fish, the bones, skin, and scales are rarely removed, only the head and entrails are separated.

 This fish is popular all around the world, from Japan and Korea to Europe and North America, due to its wide availability.
 It is popular street food in certain Asian countries, as they can easily be deep-fried or pan-fried for a savory, salty treat.
 Apart from the delicious taste, smelt fish also possesses a unique nutrient profile that makes it quite good for overall health.

 |Total lipid (fat) [g]||3.1|

 |Sodium, Na [mg]||77|

 |Copper, Cu [mg]||0.18|